$1,104,517Average Value$463Average Price per Sq Ft1Home For Sale

 Top-rated public schools in Boulder County

-Friendly community vibes despite the seclusion
+Friendly community vibes

 Most homes in the neighborhood sit on large, spaced-out lots, but the community still finds ways to connect.
 Mailboxes are located at the neighborhood’s entrance, which, according to Clifford, has become a socializing hotspot.
 “People are really friendly and take care of each other,” Clifford says.
 “They’re all good friends.
-When the power goes out, there’s one guy who bought a generator, and everyone will go over there to work and hang out,” Clifford says.
+When the power goes out, there’s one guy who bought a generator, and everyone will go over there to work and hang out.”

-Traveling to Boulder or Nederland for essentials
+Commerce in Boulder or Nederland

 GreatSchools: